FreeOpcUa/opcua-asyncio/docs/usage/common/node-nodeid.rst

 :class:`asyncua.ua.uatypes.NodeId` objects are used as unique ids for :class:`~asyncua.common.node.Node`'s and are therefore used on the server and client side to access specific nodes.
-The two classes :class:`~asyncua.ua.uatypes.NodeId` and :class:`~asyncua.common.node.Node` should not be confused: The NodeId is the unique identiefier of an actual Node.
+The two classes :class:`~asyncua.ua.uatypes.NodeId` and :class:`~asyncua.common.node.Node` should not be confused: The NodeId is the unique identifier of an actual Node.
 While the NodeId is used to identify a specific node, the Node object can be used to access the underlying data.
 To learn more about the Node class, head over to :ref:`usage/common/node-nodeid:the node class`.